congtung10t2/NimbleTest/Readme.md

 # NimbleTest

 Survey App is a simple iOS application developed using Swift 5 and Nimble BE.
 The application leverages the factory pattern to create dynamic Login and Forgot Password screens.

-The inspiration behind this approach comes from Factory pattern to dynamic creating UI components.
+This way, we are able to create UI flexible and remote control UI as well.

 ## Features

-Pull to Refresh integration.
+`Pull to Refresh integration.`

-Simple local cache to save response to file.
+`Simple local cache to save response to file.`

-Auto-refresh token based on expiration time and backend invalid code response.
+`Auto-refresh token based on expiration time and backend invalid code response.`

-Forgot password integration.
+`Forgot password integration.`

 ## Dependencies

 The project utilizes the following dependencies:

-Moya: Networking layer and API request mocking.
+`Moya`: Networking layer and API request mocking.

-Keychain Swift: Simplifying keychain operations.
+`Keychain Swift`: Simplifying keychain operations.

-Kingfisher: To simplifying display image.
+`Kingfisher`: To simplifying display image.

-SnapKit: To auto layout and ui development.
+`SnapKit`: To auto layout and ui development.

 ## Environment Setup